 to lithium-ion batteries

-Companies across the globe are developing battery solutions.
+Companies around the globe are creating new and improved battery solutions.

-Most of the companies are currently focused on electric mobility and lithium-ion technology.
-Redox flow batteries are a flexible, stationary-use alternative to lithium-ion batteries – easily scalable up to megawatt scale and durable.
+Most of them are currently focused on lithium-ion technology in electric mobility.
+Redox flow batteries are a flexible, stationary alternative to lithium-ion batteries – durable and easily scaled up to megawatt storage.

-Redox flow batteries are being developed by various consortia in Europe, Asia and America.
-JenaBatteries is one of the pioneers in this field.
+Redox flow batteries are being developed by various consortia in Europe, Asia and the Americas.
+JenaBatteries is a pioneer in the field.

-By dispensing with metals in the storage material, the redox flow battery from JenaBatteries is safer and more sustainable than the conventional metal-containing redox flow battery.
-The metal-free, maintenance-friendly redox flow battery from JenaBatteries is particularly suitable for applications with high technical safety requirements.
-Thanks to its innovative raw material base and related low-price volatility, it offers planning security for modern energy infrastructures.
+By not using metals in the storage material, the redox flow battery from JenaBatteries is safer and more sustainable than the conventional metal-containing redox flow battery.
+The metal-free, low-maintenance redox flow battery from JenaBatteries is perfect for applications with high technical safety requirements.
+Thanks to its innovative raw material base and low price volatility, it promises planning security for modern energy infrastructures.